Wayne Worcester

-Wayne Worcester (born 1947) is an American journalist and author born in Keene, New Hampshire in 1947.
+Wayne Worcester is an American journalist, author, and professor.
 He graduated from the University of New Hampshire and Columbia University Graduate School of Journalism and worked as a reporter and magazine writer.
 He became a journalism professor at the University of Connecticut in 1987.
 He is the author of a series of Sherlock Holmes novels.

-Biography
+Professional life

-Worcester was a news reporter for the Providence Journal in Providence, Rhode Island for over a decade before he joined the faculty at the University of Connecticut as a journalism professor in 1987.
-He reported on the theft of more than $30 million worth of valuables from safe deposit boxes in 1975; most of the valuables belonged to the Patriarca crime family.
+Worcester was a news reporter for The Providence Journal in Providence, Rhode Island for over a decade before he joined the faculty at the University of Connecticut as a journalism professor in 1987.
+He reported on the Bonded Vault heist, a 1975 theft of more than $30 million worth of valuables from safe deposit boxes mostly belonging to the Patriarca crime family.
 He began working as a journalism professor in 1987 at the University of Connecticut in Storrs, Connecticut.

+Personal life

 Worcester has been diagnosed with narcolepsy and has been featured in national media coverage of the illness, including NBC News.